Lucas-C/pre-commit-hooks-java/README.md

 - another one used a [htmlparser2](https://github.com/fb55/htmlparser2)-based NodeJS linter: [htmllint](https://github.com/htmllint/htmllint/wiki/Options)

-- the last one uses the v.Nu validator: http://validator.w3.org/nu/
+- the last one uses the v.Nu validator: http://validator.w3.org/nu/.
 It requires a `java` interpreter in the `$PATH`.

-This hook can automagically replace mustaches by a default value in order to validate templates.
+This last hook can automagically replace mustaches by a default value in order to validate templates.
-Currently, only http://handlebarsjs.com templates are supported for the moment (create an issue if you have other needs !).
+Currently, only [handlebars](http://handlebarsjs.com) templates are supported.
+Please create an issue if you need support for other template engines: the ones where a Python implementation exist should be easy to add.

 ## Usage